digital-product-jam-2023/random/README.md

+TODO:

+- session management
+- save teams
+- logic for team allocation
+- move to contextprovider instead of props drilling with useState

 # Template: Framework

 This project implements a starting point for a Next.js-based project.
 You need to have Node v16 available.